rotki/rotki/docs/api.rst

    :statuscode 409: No user is logged in or failure at event export.
    :statuscode 500: Internal rotki error

-.. http:put:: /api/(version)/history/events/export
+.. http:patch:: /api/(version)/history/events/export

-   Doing a PUT on this endpoint with the given filter parameters will download a csv with all history events matching the filter.
+   Doing a PATCH on this endpoint with the given filter parameters will download a csv with all history events matching the filter.
 All arguments are optional.
 If no filter is used all the events will be downloaded.

    .. _filter-request-args-label: